Mass media in Ghana: Newspapers

 Around 135 newspapers are published in Ghana, including 16 independent newspapers and 9 daily newspapers.
 The contribution of a large number of state and private newspapers create a diverse media environment in Ghana.
 State papers such as the Daily Graphic and Ghanaian Times tend to promote and encourage support for government policies and follow a conservative line, unlike private press which has exposed lavish styles of government officials and mis-management of government affairs.

 The Ghanaian National Media Commission, an independent commission, was set up to monitor and receive complaints about the media.
 The commission had received 50 complaints in 2002, and in May 2001, forced the Ghanaian Chronicle to apologise for publishing "false stories" on individuals without substantial evidence.
 However, similar rulings have been ignored due to a lack of authority.

+Today News Ghana and Modern Ghana are the most popular Newspapers.

 Television and radio

 Television was introduced to Ghana in 1965 and was under State control.
 The Ghana Broadcasting Corporation held a monopoly on television broadcasting until 1994, following the 1992 constitution of the new democratically elected government.
 Part of the 1992 constitution established the National Media Commission which held the responsibility to promote and ensure the independence of the media.

 Shortly after the 1966 coup of Nkrumah by the National Liberation Council (who held an even tighter State grip on the nation's media), the Ghana Broadcasting Corporation announced a decree to, "broadcast programmes in the field of culture, education, information and entertainment, to reflect national progress and aspirations, and to broadcast in the main Ghanaian languages and in English".

 There were seven broadcast stations in 2007.
-Among the stations, there is the state-run Ghana Broadcasting Corporation and four private channels, TV3, Metro TV, Viasat 1, TV Skyy, and TV Africa, with TV3 and Metro TV going on the air in 1997.
+Among the stations, there is the state-run Ghana Broadcasting Corporation and five private channels, TV3, Metro TV, Viasat 1, TV Skyy, and TV Africa, with TV3 and Metro TV going on the air in 1997.
 Foreign stations such as CNN and BBC are freely accessible.

 FM radio began in 1988, which allowed foreign radio stations into the country, such as Voice of America, Radio France Internationale and BBC broadcasts on 101.3FM.
 A public demonstration in 1995 over seizure of equipment from a private station, Radio EYE, forced the government to issue many FM frequencies for other private stations, creating a new era of "broadcast pluralism".
 Interactive phone-in discussions on local and national issues are very popular on Ghanaian radio.
 In addition to English-language stations, there are several in local dialect.
 In 2007, 86 FM and three shortwave stations existed.